shussain/vimrc/README.md

 ## Plugins

 Plugins are managed with Vundle (a plugin manger for vim).
-In Vim do the following:
+In Vim, run the following:

 * To install all plugins, enter: *PluginInstall*
 * To update plugins, enter: *PluginUpdate*